twellington23/ArdAlarm/README.md

 ## Uploading Arduino Code
 In order to upload the ArdAlarm code to the board from the Arduino IDE, follow these steps:
   - Attach all necessary modules to the board using the defined pins as shown in the code.
 The pin definitions refer to:
-    - rx: Rx pin on HC-05 to 13 on the Arduino
+    - _rx_: Rx pin on HC-05 to 13 on the Arduino
-    - tx: Tx pin on HC-05 to 12
+    - _tx_: Tx pin on HC-05 to 12
-    - buzzer: Positive pin on buzzer to 48
+    - _buzzer_: Positive pin on buzzer to 48
-    - sensorTrig: Trig pin on ultrasonic sensor 9
+    - _sensorTrig_: Trig pin on ultrasonic sensor 9
-    - sensorEcho: Echo pin on ultrasonic sensor 10
+    - _sensorEcho_: Echo pin on ultrasonic sensor 10
   - Connect Arduino to computer running the Arduino IDE using the board's USB port
   - Ensure the correct board model and serial port is selected in the Arduino IDE
   - Click the **Upload** button to compile and deploy the code to the board